 Not only will giving your dog a paw massage help the circulation in their paws; it's also extremely relaxing for them.

-Moisturizing can help treat rough paws that are cracked or peeling, just remember to avoid human lotion on your pet’s paws; this will lead to injuries.
+Moisturizing can help treat rough paws that are cracked or peeling, just remember to avoid human lotion on your pet's paws; this will lead to injuries.
 Instead, use products made specifically for canine paws.

 Avoid Paw Burn